 Do San Francisco ghost tours go inside buildings?

-The walking tours are outdoor storytelling routes past private mansions and hotels.
+None of the three walking tours' listings names an interior stop; the Chinatown hunt is street level with eleven of its fourteen entries flagged pass-by, and the Ghost Hunt walking tour publishes no stop list at all.
 The exception is the San Remo investigation, which runs inside the hotel, and the official Alcatraz night tour, which puts you inside the cellhouse after dark.

 When should I book?